choria-io/website/docs/content/streams/elections/_index.md

 storage.
 This facility is available to any program on your network that needs a similar feature.

 {{% notice tip %}}
-This feature is available since *Choria Server 0.25.0*
+Examples using the `choria election` command requires *Choria Server 0.26.1* or newer
 {{% /notice %}}

 ## Behaviour